-In addition, students admitted conditionally with warning are informed in their acceptance that admission is contingent upon the applicant earning a minimum cumulative final high school GPA of 2.0.
+In addition, students admitted provisionally are informed in their acceptance that admission is contingent upon the applicant earning a minimum cumulative final high school GPA of 2.0.
 If the student does not meet the 2.0 GPA, the University of Mount Union reserves the right to rescind this offer of admission.